FREE SHIPPING on orders over $75 International: over $250

 Processing

-The processing ways of Green tea and Raw Pu-erh tea have notable differences that define both teas' distinct characters.
-The main stages of the Green tea production process are picking, fixing ("Killing the Green" – Sha Qing (杀青)), shaping, and drying.
+The processing methods of Green tea and Raw Pu-erh tea have notable differences that define the distinct characters of both teas.
+The main stages of the Green tea production process are picking, fixing ("Killing the Green" – 杀青 – Sha Qing), shaping, and drying.
 Once harvested, Green tea does not wither.
-The objective is to submit it as soon as possible to high temperatures.
-The wok temperature might go as high as 300ºC or more, and the leaf temperature will generally exceed 80ºC.
+The objective is to submit it to high temperatures as soon as possible.
+The wok temperature may reach 300ºC or higher, and the leaf temperature will generally exceed 80ºC.

 On the other hand, Raw Pu-erh processing involves picking, withering, fixing, kneading, sun-drying, steaming, pressing, and aging.
 The fixing takes place at a lower temperature than Green tea.
 The wok temperature is around 200ºC, and the leaf temperature is between 60º and 75ºC.